 Build some momentum with post-promotion email marketing

-If you can shift your thinking from a focus on just the weekend to realize the holiday shopping period lasts for weeks, you can see the value in taking a programmatic approach to your email marketing in the days between Thanksgiving and Christmas.
-And with the right technology, you can use segmentation, smart testing and journeys to scale your success this holiday season.
+If you can shift your thinking from a focus on just the weekend to realize the black friday deals period lasts for weeks, you can see the value in taking a programmatic approach when you send emails on the days between Thanksgiving and Christmas.
+And with the right technology, you can use segmentation, smart testing, and journeys to scale your success this holiday season.

 To help, here are 4 tips to slow the revenue decay curve after key traffic days like those served up by Thanksgiving weekend—and keep customers buying after the boom.

-Your customers’ inboxes will be full and your customers will be fatigued, because they’ve been emailed by plenty of other retailers besides your brand.
+Your customers’ inboxes will be full and your customers will be fatigued because they’ve been emailed by plenty of other retailers besides your brand.
 It will be hard to get attention, especially if you use discount and promotion language that reads like everyone else’s.
 Instead, try testing cheeky, fun, humorous soundbites to get attention.
 With the ability to do smart testing, you can quickly test to see which kinds of promotions and messages are working—and adapt your campaigns accordingly.
+Refer to the 14 Best Black Friday Email Subject Lines Examples guide.

-Many marketers take advantage of the Thanksgiving weekend time to push hard, yet few are programming after the event.
-Last year, only 20% sent a post Black-Friday email and only 26% sent a follow-up to Cyber Monday.
-And that means more opportunity for you.
-With a plan for post-promotion customer journeys, you can get high returns from residual buyers and last-minute buyers that missed the promotion.
-This is the time to program an engagement message series that separates openers, clickers and those that convert, and to speak to them all differently.
+Many digital marketers take advantage of the Thanksgiving weekend time to push hard, yet few are programming after the event. in 2019, only 20% sent a post Black-Friday email and only 26% sent a follow-up to Cyber Monday.
+And that means more opportunities for you.
+With a plan for Black Friday & Cyber Monday post-promotion customer journeys, you can get high returns from residual buyers and last-minute buyers that missed the promotion.
+This is the time to program an automated email engagement message series that separates openers, clickers, and those that convert, and to speak to them all differently.

 Admittedly email doesn’t always work, especially when the inbox is far too bloated for your email to get noticed.
 When that happens—as it probably did during the Thanksgiving shopping sprees—it’s the perfect time to re-engage non-responders using mobile with intriguing and value-based language.